thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 ## TODO
 *More or less by order of urgency*
-* keep only the right fields when using ankipandas
-* use ankipandas to fetch some information instead of anki connect
+* switch to using more ankipandas than anki connect to gather information
-* try to package AnnA on pypi or as a standalone package
+* package AnnA on pypi or as a standalone package

 * investigate using parallel processing of TF_IDF instead of _format_text using the .preprocess() method